amirahnasihah/backend-development/06-introduction-to-sql/README.md

 USE database_name;
 ```

-# Basic SQL Command

-> Example of create a db named Comp A

-0. Check current database and to verify it
+4. Check current database and to verify it

 ```sql
 SELECT database();